EinsteinToolkit/www.cactuscode.org/documentation/GetComponents.md

 8.  !ANON\_USER and !ANON\_PASS will specify the login credentials for an anonymous cvs checkout from the repository.
 9.  !REPO\_PATH will specify the location of the item to be checked out within a repository.
-It can consist of a file path, or \$1 or \$2, and will essentially serve as a prefix to the checkout path when the script is looking for the checkout item.
+It can consist of a file path, or $1 or $2, and will essentially serve as a prefix to the checkout path when the script is looking for the checkout item.
 10. Each directive will be followed by optional whitespace, an =, optional whitespace, the corresponding argument, and more optional whitespace.
 The end of an argument will be indicated by the ! preceding the next directive.
-The argument may be enclosed in quotes (\\\" or\\ '), in which case the argument will be taken literally and no variable substitution will occur.
+The argument may be enclosed in quotes (\\" or\\ ’), in which case the argument will be taken literally and no variable substitution will occur.
 11. Extra newlines may be inserted between sections for greater clarity, and any comments will be preceded by a \#.
 12. There is an optional section that will contain any definitions i.e.
-    \$ROOT.
+    $ROOT.
 These definitions will be preceded by !DEFINE, and then follow the syntax for the directives.
 Definitions may only be defined once.